aaron-lebo/updn/README.md

 ####Technical details

-The project is based on Joshua Stein's [lobste.rs](https://lobste.rs).
-It is an open source Rails codebase, which is probably one of the best Reddit-alike projects out there.
+The project is based on Joshua Stein's [lobste.rs](https://lobste.rs), an open source Rails codebase that is probably one of the best Reddit-alikes out there.
 It includes just about everything you would expect from such a site as well as some features such as tags.
-The vast majority of this project is due to his work.
+The majority of this project is due to his work.

 updn is essentially the Lobsters code connected to a [Bitcoin daemon running as a JSON RPC server](https://en.bitcoin.it/wiki/API_reference_(JSON-RPC)).
 The daemon handles generating new addresses and transfers in and out of the site.